piotrmiskiewicz/kyma-environment-broker/docs/03-03-runtime-operations.md

 ## Upgrade Cluster

 Upgrade cluster process is triggered by upgrade cluster orchestration.
-All provisioning steps are collected steps can be found in the [upgrade_cluster.go file](../cmd/broker/upgrade_cluster.go).
+All provisioning steps can be found in the [upgrade_cluster.go file](../cmd/broker/upgrade_cluster.go).

 ## Upgrade Kyma